xiaonengmiao/Cpp_Primer/Ch06/README.md

 > Compile the version of `str_subrange` as presented on page 223 to see what your compiler does with the indicated errors.

+exercise6.30.cc:13:7: error: non-void function 'str_subrange' should return a value [-Wreturn-type]
+      return;
+      ^
+1 error generated.

+[ex6.30-codelink](exercise6.30.cc) note that this code is wrong!!!

 ## Exercise 6.31

 > When is it valid to return a reference?
 A reference to `const`?

+when you can find the preexited object that the reference refered.

 ## Exercise 6.32